nginxinc/nginx-basics-workshops/labs/lab4/readme.md

 >This is called an `Upstream proxy_pass`, where you are telling NGINX to Proxy the request to a list of servers in the upstream, and load balance them.

 1. These backend application do have the following multiple paths which can also be used for testing.
-Feel free to try out them:
+Feel free to try them out:
    - [http://cafe.example.com/coffee](http://cafe.example.com/coffee)
    - [http://cafe.example.com/tea](http://cafe.example.com/tea)
    - [http://cafe.example.com/icetea](http://cafe.example.com/icetea)